Skip to main content.

 The Music of John Coltrane l

 An immersion in the music of a Jazz master; includes readings, recorded music and films.
-Coltrane's music will be performed in a workshop setting by students and instructor.
+Coltrane's music will be performed in a workshop setting by students and the instructor.
 Visiting artists will play and discuss the music.
-Prerequisites: Jazz Harmony II, or permission of Instructor.
+Prerequisites: Jazz Fundamentals II, or permission of Instructor.
 This fulfills a music history requirement for music majors.
-Class size: 18
+Cross-listed: Africana Studies.
+Class size: 10

 • The Music of John Coltrane ll